7 Amazing Belarusian Castles & Palaces You Need to Visit This Year

 Official site of Kreva Castle and the city of Krevo: krevo.by

 Another intriguing corner of Belarus is the palace complex in the town of Ruzhany (Belarusians often call it their Versailles), which once belonged to the Sapieha dynasty.

-Main and eastern buildings, as well as the ‘brama’ and side wings have been preserved to our days.
-On the territory of the palace complex is the annual “Ruzhanskaya Brama” festival, which gathers thousands of guests not only from Belarus, but also from all over Europe.
+The main and eastern buildings, as well as the ‘brama’ and side wings, have been preserved to our day.
+On the territory of the palace complex is the annual “Ruzhanskaya Brama” festival, which gathers thousands of guests not only from Belarus but also from all over Europe.

 Official site of the Ruzhany palace: rozana.by